Dennis Pruning Services

 Protecting Dennis's Urban Forest Through Sustainable Pruning & Community Stewardship

 Sustainable pruning in Dennis supports tree longevity, disease prevention, and storm resilience, contributing to municipal canopy coverage targets (30-40%).
 The urban forest enhances property values, air quality, and wildlife habitat, while mitigating climate change impacts.
 Community involvement is encouraged through volunteer workshops, citizen science tree inventories, and partnerships with environmental organizations.
-Long-term planning includes succession strategies for aging trees, climate adaptation, and integration with green infrastructure and complete streets initiatives.
-Arbor Day celebrations and stewardship programs foster a culture of care for Dennis’s trees.
+Long-term planning addresses succession for aging trees, climate adaptation, and integration with green infrastructure and complete streets initiatives.
+Arbor Day celebrations and stewardship programs foster a culture of care for Dennis’s urban forest.

 Dennis Planning Department